vuorioi/info-tv/README.md

 ```
 --hilight search <target> <regex>
 ```
-This option will search using the inputed regex from any one of the following targets: 'name', 'description', 'location' or 'all'.
+This option will search using the inputed `regex` from any one of the following targets:
+ - `name`: search the name of the event
+ - `description`: search the event description
+ - `location`: search the event location
+ - `all`: carry out the search on all of the targets

 Regex uses the modified ECMAScript regular expression grammar (for more info please see the C++ standard etc.).

 Do note that backslashes have to be escaped.
-E.g. to use the following regular expression `\b\w{4}\s\w+` (search for two words [the first word is exactly four characters long] separated by a whitespace) it should be transformed to `\\b\\w{4}\\s\\w+`.
+E.g. to use the following regular expression `\b\w{4}\s\w+` (search for two words [the first word is exactly four characters long] separated by a whitespace) it should be transformed to `--hilight search <target> "\\b\\w{4}\\s\\w+"`.

-For the most recent options and help use the `--help` option.
+For the most recent options and help run the program using the `--help` option.